 Create a mental movie of how the interview will go.
 How you will walk into the room, participate in the tasks, smile, and chat with your colleagues.
-Then imagine the end of the interview followed by the golden call.
+Then imagine the end of the interview followed by the call from the airline telling you the good news.
 Visualize packing for your relocation, arriving at your new home, wearing the uniform, serving people, going to Paris, Tokyo and Rio.
 Go deep into it.

 See yourself succeeding.
 Allow yourself to dream.
 Everything, really EVERYTHING starts this way.

 8. Do your best then let it go

 Obsessing over the tiny details after the event has passed is counter-productive, yet it is what most people do.
 Instead, consider coming up with a plan about the exact steps to take so you can feel you did your absolute best during the day: great CV, beautiful photos, catchy and relevant introduction, ethical-curious-honest-helpful attitude.
 Vow to yourself to perform like this during the assessment day.
 Once the assessment is done, go through what happened during the day.
 Note what you did, what you could have done better and what you were very proud of.
 Then let go.
 Mentally and emotionally, there is nothing really that you can still do.